jiachenwestlake/Multi-Cell_LSTM/README.md

 Multi-Cell Compositional LSTM for NER Domain Adaptation, code for ACL 2020 paper.

 ## Introduction
 Cross-domain NER is a challenging yet practical problem.
 Entity mentions can be highly different across domains.
 However, the correlations between entity types can be relatively more stable across domains.
-We investigate amulti-cellcompositionalLSTMstructurefor multi-task learning, modeling each entity type using a separate cell state.
+We investigate a multi-cell compositional LSTM structurefor multi-task learning, modeling each entity type using a separate cell state.
 With the help of entity typed units, cross-domain knowledge transfer can be made in an entity type level.
 Theoretically, the resulting distinct feature distributions for each entity type make it more powerful for cross-domain transfer.
 Empirically, experiments on four few-shot and zeroshot datasets show our method signiﬁcantly outperforms a series of multi-task learning methods and achieves the best results.
 <br> <br>
 For more details, please refer to our paper:
 <br><br>